What Is End-of-Life Planning: Map a Wise, Meaningful End

 Facing the inevitable is tough, but planning is crucial.

 At its core, end-of-life planning is about relationships.
-It’s creating a plan and communicating your wishes with close family, or friends.
-And some of these decisions are best made through legal means.
+It's creating a plan and communicating your wishes with close family or friends.
+Some decisions are best made through legal means.

 Where to start?
 Here are the five most essential aspects of end-of-life planning: